saimohan4356/Embedded-C/README.md

 5.Heater will check the heater button is ON.

-6.Temp to CAN shows the value of temperature gone over protocol
+6.Temp to can shows the value of temperature gone over protocol